-Preparing the materials
+Accessing and preparing the materials

-All the materials needed for this process can be downloaded and printed for free from the Our Family, Our Way website at www.MiamiOH.edu/ScrippsAging/OFOW.
-The OFOW website also provides instructions for how to assemble the materials.
+All the materials needed for this process can be downloaded for free from the OFOW website After the materials are downloaded, they can either be printed and completed on paper, or saved and completed electronically.
+The OFOW website provides instructions for how to download, print, assemble, and navigate the materials in the Preparing Your Family Meeting Materials document.